 So, taken literally, was für means what for and the core idea of it is asking for options.
 So it’s a translation for what/which kind or simply what/which.

-Here’s an example straight from the bar I’m working at.
+Here’s an example straight from the bar I used to work at.

 - “Hi, weißt du schon?”